enkodellc/blazorboilerplate/README.md

 - This repository is community driven.
 It is not and never will be controlled by a corporation.
 It's success is dependent on people using it, reviewing it, offering suggestions and most importantly contributing.
 Please join the [gitter discussion](https://gitter.im/blazorboilerplate/community)
 - To create a boilerplate with Blazor / Razor components that includes the most common functionality to start a real world application quickly.
 - Avoid many external components & libraries which can make it difficult to maintain, update, track down code, learn code and issues.
 - Minimal Javascript.
-Currently only using them for MatBlazor / Material Design.
+Currently only using js for MudBlazor / Material Design.
 We may use components with JS in them but so far no Javascript has been written specifically for anything in the repository.

 # Live demo